-Men taking long-acting chronic pain meds five times more likely to have low testosterone levelsJanuary 31st, 2013 in Medications /
+Men taking long-acting chronic pain meds five times more likely to have low testosterone levelsJanuary 31, 2013 in Medicine & Health / Medications

 Low testosterone levels occur five times more often among men who take long-acting instead of short-acting opioids for chronic pain, according to a new Kaiser Permanente study published in The Clinical Journal of Pain.

 While it has been known that opioids cause low testosterone in men, this study is the first to show a significant difference in risk between short-acting (immediate release) and long-acting opioids.

 The 81 men in the retrospective study were between 26 and 79 years old (median age 51) and were seen in the chronic-pain clinic at Kaiser Permanente's Santa Rosa Medical Center (Calif.) between January 2009 and June 2010.
 All of the participants had been on a stable dose of an opioid for at least three months, and none had a previous diagnosis of low testosterone.
 A larger retrospective study of more than 1,500 male pain patients is currently under way.